 Ian is also the managing director of Engenamic Innopro & MWA (parts of the ‘Engenamic family’).

-In addition to his advisory/consulting (including expert) services, Ian’s services are offered internationally as a mediator, adjudicator or expert determiner, and on dispute avoidance/adjudication boards (such as DABs and DAABs) or other dispute resolution panels.
+In addition to his advisory/consulting (including expert) services, Ian’s services are offered internationally as a conciliator, mediator, adjudicator, expert determiner or arbitrator, and on dispute avoidance/adjudication boards (such as DABs and DAABs) or other dispute resolution panels.

 Ian McKechnie has extensive experience and expertise as a versatile engineering professional, in a range of engineering and project activities and fields: